 TV work includes Footballer's Wives, Wycliffe, People Like Us, Five to Eleven, Shoestring and Robin of Sherwood.
 BBC radio work includes Sir Walter Raleigh - A Devon Man, The Russia House, Uncle Dynamite, A Fatal Inversion and The Triumph of Tears.

-Mary is a trained pianist and has accompanied instrumentalists and singers over many years.
+Mary is a trained Classical pianist and has accompanied many professional instrumentalists and singers over the years.
 She also plays the flute, organ and accordion.

-She taught English using Shakespeare and theatre at Urbino University and in schools in Marche and Emilia Romagna, work which she absolutely loved doing.
-Mary and Julian lived in Italy from 2007 - 2016.
+She taught English using Shakespeare and theatre at Urbino University and in schools and technical colleges in Marche and Emilia Romagna, work which she absolutely loved doing.
+Mary and Julian bought a ruin in Fermignano in central Italy in 2004, did it up and lived there from 2007 - 2016.